-- To elect the three nominees named in the proxy statement as Class I directors, each to serve for a three-year term and until their respective successors are duly elected and qualified:
+- 1. To elect the three nominees named in the proxy statement as Class I directors, each to serve for a three-year term and until their respective successors are duly elected and qualified:

 - 01 Mortimer B. Zuckerman

 - 02 Carol B. Einiger

 - 03 Dr. Jacob A. Frenkel

-Mark here to vote Mark here to WITHHOLI FOR all nominees Ш vote from all nominees
+Mark here to WITHHOLD Mark here to vote vote from all nominees FOR all nominees